-(1) In fatigue design situations, values for fatigue actions shall be taken from the pertinent action spectrum and the expected number of cycles during the design life.
+(1) In fatigue design situations, values for fatigue actions shall be taken from the pertinent action spectrum and the expected number of cycles during the design service life.

 NOTE See 6.1.3.3 for further information about action spectra.